Xebangfai Cave – Update 2018

 Another interesting sight along the cave ceiling is the hundreds of thousands of bats hanging there.
 As you paddle along the river your headlamp lights attract small bugs.
 This in turn attracts the bats which swoop down from above and skim over the river, illuminated by the artificial light.
 If you are fortunate enough to exit the cave just after sunset, swarms of bats can be seen flying out into the surrounding jungle to begin their nights hunt for insects.

-Just before arriving at the first set of rapids there’s another area of interest for those who have the energy levels to scale a 40 meter high, rock strewn cliff.
-High above the river on the left side of the cave is a wide plateau, with many amazing and diverse cave formations, called the “moonscape.”
+Just before arriving at the first set of rapids there’s another area of interest for those who have the energy levels to scale a 20 meter high, rock strewn cliff.
+High above the river on the left side of the cave is a wide plateau, with many amazing and diverse cave formations, called the “Stairway to Heaven.”
 Exploring here is almost like being on the moon with massive, multi-coloured formations, rim pools, and small, flat topped domes filled with thousands of incredible cave pearls.

 Starting/staging point: Thakhek, Central Laos.

-Distance from Thakhek to Khoun Xe Cave: 148 kilometers approx. NOTE: this distance includes 95 km of very rough dirt road.
+Distance from Thakhek to Xebangfai Cave: 148 kilometers approx.

 Type of tour: Caving/kayaking/adventure.

 Tour booking office: Green Discovery Laos, at the Inthira Hotel, Thakhek.

 Tour duration: 3 days/2 nights – inclusive of guides, transport, accommodation, kayaks, life jackets, caving helmets, headlamps, caving equipment, food and water.

 Approximate cost: varies with the numbers joining – solo price = USD 850.

 Recommended personal items: solid footwear, extra caving lights, a wet bag, a change of clothes, and a jacket for the colder months.